Ali3lhamoli/Ali3lhamoli/README.md

 ## 👨‍💻 About Me:

-- 🎓 Bachelor's Degree in Communication & Computers Engineering from Tanta Higher Institute (2019–2024)
+- 🎓 Bachelor's Degree in Communication & Computers Engineering
-- 🧠 GPA: 2.44 — Graduation Projects: A+
 - 💼 Currently working as a Backend Developer @ Dyno Tech
 - 🔧 Strong background in PHP, Laravel, MySQL, REST APIs
 - 💡 Passionate about writing clean, scalable, and maintainable code using MVC and SOLID principles